gliese1337/AyamelResourceApiExamples/README.md

 * **description**: a short human-readable description of the resource
 * **keywords**: a string of keyword entries as entered by a user or another application
 * **categories**: an array of category labels
-* **type**: a generic label for the type of resource that was uploaded, corresponding with the primary representation type (video, audio, image, document, timed text, playlist, etc); needed for transcoding and search purposes
+* **type**: a string label for the generic type of resource that was uploaded, corresponding with the primary representation type (video, audio, image, document, timed text, playlist, etc); needed for transcoding and search purposes

-        NEEDS WORK, WHAT ARE THE POSSIBLE VALUES?
+        NEEDS WORK; Currently proposed values:
+        * Video
+        * Image
+        * Audio
+        * Text
+        * Annotation
+        * Document

 * **public**: boolean whether or not the resource is visible to clients other than the one which originally contributed the resource
 * `dateAdded`: Date/Time string: when an object was added into the library